kauffecup/text-rpg-engine/README.md

 All the "stock" strings used in the game are described in `src/Strings.json`, and all acceptable commands are defined in `src/Commands.json`.

+Everything with a `choices` array uses the regex under `src/helpers/createRegex`
+- even the commands.

 ## Code Structure

 ### `Game`